bbbradsmith/hatariB/DEVELOP.md

 ## SDL2 Usage

 The SDL library is not initialized.
 Aside from some type definitions, it is mostly only needed to software-render the status bar, and onscreen keyboard.
+Only the video submodule is needed.
 This is the short list of SDL functions used:
 * SDL_FillRect
 * SDL_MapRGB
 * SDL_FreeSurface